bastelbert/tesla_charging_control_solar_production/README.md

 - adjust the IP address in the "http request" to reach your Wallbox

 The flow was tested on Node-RED v.2.2.2 with a Loxone Miniserver Gen1, a Tesla Wall Connector Gen3 and a Tesla Model 3.

+Fun fact:
+It's possible to set amp values smaller than 5, e.g. 2A will be used and shown in the Tesla App.
+Just edit the function node "calculate ampvalue" to your needs.
+But please bear in mind that I cannot make any statement about the extent to which values lower than 5A can lead to problems on the car or during charging!